BendingSpoons/tempura-swift/README.md

-### create the ViewController
+### Create the ViewController

-every time the state changes, the ViewController will instantiate a ViewModel from the new state and feed the View with that, triggering the `update(...)` method.
+Every time the state changes, the ViewController will instantiate a ViewModel from the new app state and feed the View with that, triggering the `update(...)` method.
 The other responsibility of the ViewController is to listen to interaction callbacks from the View and trigger actions to change the state.

 ```swift
 class CounterViewController: ViewController<CounterView, CounterViewModel, CounterState> {